May 04, 2015

 Make sure the Primary color in the Colors window is Black.

-Now fill the selection with black by going to Edit>Fill Selection or else just press the Backspace key.
+Fill the selection with black by going to Edit>Fill Selection (Backspace key).
 Now black color fills the selection.

 Edit>Fill Selection or else just press the Backspace key.

-Choose Edit>Invert Selection or else just press Ctrl+I to invert the selection.
+Choose Edit>Invert Selection (Ctrl+I).
 Now the circle portion of the document selected.

 Invert the selection again.

 Choose Effects>Distort>Bulge.
-The Bulge dialog window appears.
-Drag the Bulge slider to the maximum value or 100.
-Bulge controls the strength of the effect.
-Drag the cross-hair in the thumbnail preview, to set the center of the effect.
+Drag the Bulge slider to the maximum value or 100 to controls the strength of the effect.
+Drag the cross-hair in the thumbnail preview to set the center of the effect.
 Click OK.

 Set the Bulge value to 100 and set the center of the effect.